 They don’t show up – physically – as a professional.
 When you have a client-facing meeting, you show up looking on-point.
-That means your hair is done, you have on some makeup, and you’re dressed like a professional wherever the camera might capture you.
+That means your hair is done, you have on some makeup — or you’ve at least washed your face and brushed your teeth, and you’re dressed like a professional wherever the camera might capture you.
 ALWAYS, and I do mean ALWAYS, be ready for a video call with a client.
 They might say “let’s have a call” and you assume a phone call and they are assuming video; be ready for video – every damn time.

 Make sure your “office” appears professional.
 Test your camera and see what it looks like behind you.
 When in doubt, go with a blank wall.
 No one wants to see your laundry, your kid’s toys, your dirty dishes – no one, ever.

 Confirm and ensure you have a quiet space to have your client calls before they happen.
-Get noise cancelling headphones if you need to.
+Get noise-canceling headphones if you need to.
 Do what it takes.

 They are MESSY with Their Work

 They make simple, messy mistakes that just shouldn’t happen and can’t be overlooked.
 Proofread.

 If you use Gmail, make sure to enable the “undo” feature for sending emails.
 That way if you send something, and catch a typo as it’s heading off, you can still cancel it before it’s too late and you sustain embarrassment!

 Clients notice the little things, and frankly, those little things can turn into big obstacles when looking for a team member.
 Your clients are counting on you to take your job seriously and put in the work, which includes proofreading and then proofreading again.